-I look at TF and she mouths with exaggerated gesture, “I saw lightening.
+I look at TF and she mouths with an exaggerated gesture, “I saw lightning.
 Over there.”
 (She points with her eyes not wanting to alert Surge.)

 Shoot me.
 I can hear my sister say, you get off that mountain right now!